partokarwat/partokarwat.com/content/post/developing-android-apps.md

 Have a mobile first policy.
 Mobile experience is the first consideration when building products.
 Most internet users come from mobile.
 Even children use mobiles not desktops to access the internet.

+A good app should work like a good buttler: Giving you what you want before you even have to ask for it!
+NO Refresh-Button or Save-Button.
+Though using a Refresh-Button for debugging is allowed.

+The master-detail flow is one of the most used Android App patterns.

 The 4 types of components make off apps:

 - [Activity](#activity-lifecycle)